Ali Farzat: Syrian Civil War

-In response to news of Farzat's ordeal, Syrian opposition members expressed outrage and several online activists changed their Facebook profile picture with that of a hospitalized Farzat in solidarity with the cartoonist.
+In response to the news of Farzat's ordeal, Syrian opposition members expressed outrage and several online activists changed their Facebook profile picture to that of a hospitalised Farzat in solidarity with the cartoonist.
 The incident provoked an outpouring of solidarity by cartoonists in the Arab world and internationally.
-Egyptian Al Sharouk's Waleed Taher had drawn a map of the Arab world with a face emerging out of Syria screaming "They beat up Ali Farzat, World!"
+The Egyptian newspaper Al Sharouk's Waleed Taher drew a map of the Arab world with a face emerging from Syria screaming, "They beat up Ali Farzat, World!"
 Egypt's Al Masry Al Youm published a cartoon depicting a man with two amputated hands, taken aback by how another person guessed that he was a cartoonist.
-In the Lebanese daily Al Akhbar Nidal al-Khairy published a cartoon depicting Farzat's broken hand being stabbed by three security men smaller than the hand in size with the caption reading "The hands of the people are above their hands."
-Well-known Carlos Latuff of Brazil drew a rifle with a pen as its barrel pursuing a frantic al-Assad.
+In the Lebanese daily Al Akhbar, Nidal al-Khairy published a cartoon depicting Farzat's broken hand being stabbed by three security men smaller than the hand in size, with the caption reading, "The hands of the people are above their hands."
+The well-known Brazilian cartoonist Carlos Latuff drew a rifle with a pen as its barrel pursuing a frantic al-Assad.

-The United States condemned the attack calling it "targeted, brutal".
-According to the BBC's Arab affair's analyst, Farzat's beating is a sign that the Syrian authorities "tolerance for dissent is touching zero."
-One month earlier, Ibrahim al-Qashoush, the alleged composer of a popular anti-government song, was found dead with his vocal cords removed.
+The United States condemned the attack, calling it "targeted, brutal".
+According to the BBC's Arab affairs analyst, Farzat's beating was a sign that the Syrian authorities' "tolerance for dissent is touching zero."
+One month earlier, Ibrahim al-Qashoush, the alleged composer of a popular anti-government song, had been found dead with his vocal cords removed.

-Following the attack Farzat stated that he would not meet with al-Assad any longer, although he was not sure if al-Assad directly ordered the assault against him.
-Farzat said he would continue to criticize al-Assad, stating "I was born to be a cartoonist, to oppose, to have differences with governments that do these bad things.
+Following the attack, Farzat stated that he would no longer meet with al-Assad, although he was unsure whether al-Assad had directly ordered the assault.
+Farzat said he would continue to criticise al-Assad, stating, "I was born to be a cartoonist, to oppose, to have differences with governments that do these bad things.
 This is what I do."

 Style

-Farzat's drawings are centred around themes involving criticism of bureaucracy, corruption and hypocrisy within the government and the wealthy elite.
+Farzat's drawings are centred on themes involving criticism of bureaucracy, corruption and hypocrisy within the government and the wealthy elite.
 His drawings, typically without captions, are noted for their scathing criticism and for depicting types rather than individuals.
-Through his cutting caricatures he gained the respect of many Arabs while drawing the ire of their governments.
-However, since the uprising in Syria began Farzat has been more direct in his caricatures, depicting actual figures including the President of Syria, Bashar al-Assad.
+Through his cutting caricatures, he gained the respect of many Arabs while drawing the ire of their governments.
+However, since the uprising in Syria began, Farzat has been more direct in his caricatures, depicting actual figures, including the President of Syria, Bashar al-Assad.